Electric power to the grid

-Electrical power to the grid is the output power generated by a power plant through the use of a fuel or flow of energy.
+Electrical power to the grid is the output power generated by a power plant through the use of a fuel or primary energy flow of energy.
 The power output by these plants are in the form electricity and fed to the grid via electrical transmission in order to meet society's electrical needs.
 These needs are constantly changing, so it is important for most of these power plants to be dispatchable in order to meet these fluctuations.

 Electrical power is often contrasted with thermal power, because thermal power is often used to create electrical power.
 A power plant takes an input of thermal power from the burning of a fuel such as coal or natural gas.
 The amount of thermal power input to a power plant is most often measured in units of megawatts thermal (MWt), whereas the electrical power output is measured in megawatts electric (MWe).
 Due to the limits of thermodynamics, the amount of heat energy input will always be more than the useful energy received (see Carnot efficiency).
 Therefore the MWt value for a power plant will always be greater than the MWe value.